iiekezie/AirBnB_clone/README.md

 * all

-> *Prints all string representations of all instances of a given class.*
+> *Prints all string representation of all instances of a given class.*
 > *If no class is passed, all classes are printed.*

 ```bash